 Creating an encrypted file: Ansible vault is used to encrypt a file.
 Create & confirm a password for encryption and decryption after choosing a file name.
 Below is the command for creating an encrypted file -

-Decryption: After encryption, the key is sent by Ansible vault to the Ansible tool.
+Decryption: After encryption, the key is sent by the Ansible vault to the Ansible tool.
 The key is to be entered to decrypt the content or file to extract the encrypted data.

 Decrypting an encrypted file: To decrypt an encrypted file, the Ansible vault decryption key or command is used by using the following command - $ansible-vault decrypt <file1> <file2> <file3>

 Ansible is mainly used for automating application deployment, cloud provisioning, etc.

 The chef is an automated platform used to transform infrastructure into code.
 It automates deployment, configuration, and management of the infrastructure across a network.
 It is an open-source cloud configuration that can translate tasks related to system administration into reusable definitions also known as cookbooks and recipes.
 The chef can run on various platforms like Windows, Solaris, Nexus, etc. and it also supports other cloud platforms like AWS, Microsoft Azure, etc.

 Some differences between Ansible & Chef are listed below based on different parameters.